nmoinvaz/proxyres/doc/README.md

 git submodule update --init
 ```

-Add thefollowing to your cmake:
+Add the following to your cmake:

 ```cmake
 add_subdirectory(third-party/proxyres proxyres EXCLUDE_FROM_ALL)